 Frequently Asked Questions

-- Carbon Lighthouse pays rent to landlords in 2,100 buildings in 46 states to overcome the landlord-tenant split incentive.
+- Carbon Lighthouse provides income to landlords in 2,100 buildings in 46 states to overcome the landlord-tenant split incentive.

 - In most commercial leases, landlords pay for projects that reduce opex but tenants get the savings.
 The landlord can usually recover their investment at cost or a small return, but this is not enough upside for landlords to prioritize investing time and millions of dollars.

-- This is resolved when we pay rent.
+- This is resolved when we provide income.
 Now, landlords earn an above-market return on investments benefitting both them and tenants.
-The more projects the landlord invests in, the more rent they get.
+The more projects the landlord invests in, the more income they get and the more tenants save.

 - The average return-on-cost landlords have achieved is 62%.